-Connecticut lawmakers consider most wide-ranging gun bill since legislation passed after Sandy Hook
+Connecticut House passes most wide-ranging gun bill since legislation passed after Sandy Hook

 Nearly half the states have passed legislation addressing guns or school safety this year, but the division among states continues to widen.
 Democratic-led states have enacted new laws to restrict semi-automatic weapons and expand background checks and waiting periods to buy guns.
 Republican-led states have backed the right to carry concealed guns without permits or for trained staff to bring guns to school.

-A vote on the package of proposals was anticipated Thursday afternoon in the Democratic controlled House of Representatives in Connecticut.
-If the bill passes, as expected, it still needs to be approved by the Democratic controlled Senate before this year’s legislative session ends June 7.
-Democratic Gov. Ned Lamont, who proposed many of the initiatives, is expected to sign it.
+The bill now needs approval by the Democratic controlled Senate before this year’s legislative session ends June 7.
+Democratic Gov. Ned Lamont, who proposed many of the initiatives, praised Thursday’s vote and said he plans to sign the bill into law.

 “All these plastic ghost guns, they are flooding our streets,” Lamont told reporters before the debate.
 “We see what used to be settled with a fist are now settled with a plastic ghost gun.”